CodeConnoisseur74/the-win-manager/README.md

 ## **Acknowledgements**

 * To my family for supporting me through this journey!
-* To my PP5 Code Institute Mentor Anto Rodriguez for his advice and help during my Advanced Frontend project.
+* To my PP5 Code Institute Mentor Yulia for his advice and help during my Advanced Frontend project.
-* To my Code Institute Mentor Can Sucullu for his help, advice and feedback throughout the course.

 <br>